 During the past decade, the role of technology in education has grown significantly.
-From classroom technologies to solutions that support administration and wider school life, edtech is being used more often and in more creative ways than ever before.
+From classroom technologies such as interactive screens to solutions that support administration and wider school life, edtech is being used more often and in more creative ways than ever before.

 In recent months, the radical shift towards distance learning and the technologies needed to support students learning from home was a situation that very few schools were fully prepared for.
 Although this was an unprecedented and temporary arrangement, it has shown how important it is that we think about the future of technology in education.